OctopusSamples/content-team-apps/README.md

 popd
 ```

-Retrieve the hostname of the S3 bucket holding the frontend web application:
+Retrieve the hostname of the S3 bucket holding the frontend web application, replacing `tenantname` with the parameter passed into the `serverless deploy` commands above:

 ```
 aws cloudformation describe-stacks \
-	--stack-name octopub-frontend-dev \
+    --stack-name <tenantname>octopub-frontend-dev \
     --query "Stacks[0].Outputs[?OutputKey=='StaticSiteDomain'].OutputValue" \
     --output text
 ```